vcwild/interactive-puzzle/README.md

 # Customscripts

-> This is a small Command Line puzzle game that was developed while studying python OOP properties.
+> This is a small command line puzzle game developed by studying python OOP properties.

 ## To Run the Game: